lijumjose/VIPMP/src/pages/docs/order_management/create_order.md

 - `referenceOrderId` is required for RETURN orders and should not be included for other order types.
 - `currencyCode` should now be sent at the lineItem-level instead of order level.
   - For backwards compatability, `currencyCode` can still be sent at the order level.
+- The `discountCode` is applicable only to High Volume Discount customers who have migrated from VIP to VIP MP.
+You can use the discount code only if their discount level in VIP is between 17 and 22.

 ## Request header